 A new programme of work on monitoring the polio transition process has been set out by the World Health Organisation (WHO) in the light of organisational changes and slowing of progress on interrupting poliovirus circulation.
 The new TIMB will be smaller in size, and more closely integrated with the Independent Monitoring Board (IMB) which monitors progress in achieving polio eradication.
-The IMB is now on its 17th report.
+As of December 2020, the IMB is on its 19th report.”

 Polio transition planning aims to:

 - Ensure that functions needed to maintain a polio-free world after eradication are mainstreamed into ongoing public health programs

 - Ensure that the knowledge generated and lessons learned from polio eradication activities are documented and shared with other health initiatives